 Fleece is a warm, comfortable, and water-resistant fabric that is a staple in many closets during cold-weather months.
+Learning how to wash fleece and keep it clean is key to keeping your fleece items looking pristine.
 Natural fleece is harvested from a wool-bearing animal, usually sheep.
 Synthetic fleece, on the other hand, is made from fabrics such as polyester.
 Given how common and functional it is, people wear this fabric often, so we frequently get asked what the best way to care for fleece is.

 If you’ve ever wondered how to wash fleece and how to make your fleece look new again, continue reading below.

-Conveniently, fleece items are durable, so it is generally safe to wash in a washing machine.
+It is important to know how to wash fleece properly, in order to keep fleece blankets, jackets, or other items soft and looking like new.
+The good news is that fleece clothing and other items are durable, so it is generally safe to wash in a washing machine.
 Just follow these three simple steps to clean your fleece items.

 - Spot-treat any visible stains with stain-removing treatment